alephium/www/src/content/blog/2023-11-29_Bridge-Zealy-Sprint-766c1deda00f/index.md

 description: 'Spread the word about the bridge & share 3’000 $ALPH in prize!'
 ---

-Spread the word about the bridge & share 3’000 \$ALPH in prize!

----

 ### **Bridge Zealy Sprint**

 #### _Spread the word about the bridge & share 3’000 \$ALPH in prize!_